Time To Build: An Andreesen Horowitz Reflection

 Another example is payment rails.
 People can't get their stimulus checks in a timely manner.

-The latter point is the strongest one.
 It's true, for fintech: we could have much faster payment options, that settle in seconds instead of days.
 It would be more efficient and effective for the economy as a whole to have technology-enabled, 'modernized' settlement.

 We could have these things but we chose not to — specifically we chose not to have the mechanisms, the factories, the systems to make these things.
 We chose not to *build*.